$2$-adic integral models of some Shimura varieties with parahoric level structure: Deformation theory

 \begin{defn} For any ring $A$ and a finite free $A$-module $N$, we denote by $N^\otimes$ the direct sum of all $A$-modules which can be formed from $N$ by using the operations of taking tensor products, duals, symmetric and exterior powers.
+If $N$ is equipped with a filtration, then $N^\otimes$ is equipped with a filtration accordingly.